zeppel13/openlithium/README.md

 ![1wire_frame](1wire_frame.png)

 Below is the annotated sequence of the 1-wire communication.
-The first channel only shows the responses of the battery controller, the 2nd channel display the 1wire that combines camera requests and the battery responses
+The first channel shows the responses of the battery controller, the 2nd channel displays the 1-wire link that combines camera requests and the battery responses

 ![init_sequence](pulseview_screenshot.png)

-On my battery, an atmega 48pa, sends his synced respons over Pin 25.
+On my battery, an atmega 48pa, sends its synced responses over Pin 25.
 An unknown SOP23 transistor marked with Q1 on the silk screen, takes this digital signal and uses it to pull down the 1-wire line, hence inverting the logic levels.
 The 1-wire line is conected over a